This document introduces our product

 Please note that the

-transform process removes most spooled-file attributes
+process removes most spooled-file attributes

 and you therefore

-cannot use job-name, form-type, user-data and
+cannot use job-name,

 user-defined-data attribute values.
-However, we supply the CL source for a
+However, we supply the CL source

 special

-transform exit-program,
+transform

 which allows all attributes to be sent.